awsdocs/aws-panorama-developer-guide/docs-source/applications-image.md

 ## Building image assets<a name="applications-image-build"></a>

-When you build a image for your application package with the AWS Panorama Application CLI, the CLI runs `docker build` in the package directory\.
+When you build an image for your application package with the AWS Panorama Application CLI, the CLI runs `docker build` in the package directory\.
 This builds an application image that contains your application code\.
 The CLI then creates a container, exports its filesystem, compresses it, and stores it in the `assets` folder\.

 ```
 $ panorama-cli build-container --container-asset-name code_asset --package-path packages/123456789012-SAMPLE_CODE-1.0